 With a few exceptions, most NGOs were focused on medical and health problems.
 The International Rescue Committee (IRC) had two employees whose specialties were in water and sanitation.
 Under a formal contact with the UNHCR, CARE International sent eighteen personnel to distribute food provided by the World Food Programme and other agencies.
 General Garner soon realized that the "NGOs are the ticket home" as soon as they achieved the proficiency to assume the relief effort.
 To assist, IRC board member Julia V. Taft, who later became president of InterAction, an umbrella organization for American NGOs, flew to Incirlik Air Base and then went to JTF Bravo head-quarters in northern Iraq.
-General Shalikashvili came to Zakho, and he and Garner spent an evening with Taft discussing how to enhance the role of the NGOs in Provide Comfort.
-10 ing of a transition plan.
+General Shalikashvili came to Zakho, and he and Garner spent an evening with Taft discussing how to enhance the role of the NGOs in PROVIDE COMFORT.

+Meanwhile, as the refugees at Zakho were voicing their objections to the proposed withdrawal of the coalition forces, efforts were under way on the drafting of a transition plan.
 At the direction of Ambassador Abramowitz but without EUCOM's knowledge or approval, Fred Cuny, having completed his work on the design and layout of the transit centers, developed and wrote a draft transition plan.
 He initially projected that the transfer of the relief effort to the United Nations be accomplished by mid-June, a schedule approved in principle by Generals Shalikashvili and Galvin at the end of May.
 But the plan quickly encountered some resistance from the UNHCR representatives at Incirlik, who felt that they had been left out of its development and feared that it would be imposed on them without their input.
-Nakamitsu, speaking as the UN's liaison officer, was adamant on the last point.11
+Nakamitsu, speaking as the UN's liaison officer, was adamant on the last point.